Sakitoshi/retropie-crt-tvout/README.md

 - sega cd (genesis plus gx only)
 - sega sg-1000 (genesis plus gx)
 - super nes (snes9x 2010, previous versions should work too)
-- turbografx 16/pc engine/pce-cd (mednafen pce fast)
+- turbografx 16/pc engine/pce-cd (mednafen pce fast and mednafen supergrafx)
 - wonderswan/color (mednafen wonderswan)

-all the configurations are for the libretro version of the emulators as they use retroarch scaling capabilities and shaders to match each system resolution.
+all the configurations are for the libretro version of the emulators as they use retroarch scaling capabilities and shaders to match each system resolution. one exception is nintendo 64 which can be played without mayor problems with the standalone mupen64plus without modifications, a libretro mupen64plus config is provided anyways if you prefer that version.

 it is better if a fresh instalation of retropie is used, but if you plan on applying this to an already working instalation of retropie there are some